xShinnRyuu/amazon-neptune-tools/neo4j-to-neptune/readme.md

 ##### Method 1: Using Local Exported Neo4j CSV

-To convert a local csv that was exported from Neo4j, provide the required parameters:
+To convert a local CSV that was exported from Neo4j, provide the required parameters:

 ```bash
 java -jar neo4j-to-neptune.jar convert-csv \